ModelInference/dinv/TUTORIAL.md

 some way and move on to a first execution and analysis before reconsidering the selected variables.

-TODO example of these steps for one of the programs in the repository TODO how do I invoke the first approach?

-1. logging all variables in scope at each function entry and return
-2. logging all variables in scope at specific program points
+1. logging all variables in scope at specific program points
-3. logging specific variables at specific program points
+2. logging specific variables at specific program points

 Dinv distinguishes capturing values (recording a variable's value) from logging values (writing values to disk).
 Dinv exposes two